Knowledgesynthesis/basharhasan.github.io/README.md

-# 5 Year Rec-Met Risk Prediction Calculator
+# Rec-Met Risk Prediction Calculator

-This is a Streamlit web application for predicting the risk of recurrence/metastasis at 5 years.
+This is a Streamlit web application for predicting the risk of recurrence/metastasis at 3 and 5 years.

 ## Running the App Locally